E-commerce

 How can you properly compare PayPal with other payment methods?

-By using an identical rate definition, then segmenting by device, source, country, and customer type.
+By using the same definition of the rate, then segmenting by device, source, country, and customer type.
 Otherwise, you are comparing very different behaviors.

-No. Some of the differences come from unresolved doubts before payment: delivery, returns, product, stock, compatibility.
-The payment method then only reveals friction earlier in the journey.
+No. Part of the differences comes from doubts not resolved before payment: shipping, returns, product, stock, compatibility.
+The payment method then only reveals upstream friction.

 Go further